 New RSA Spending Restrictions: Stan Young reported the RSA has new rules to restrict spending from federal source funds [(i.e., monies from vending machines on federal properties, set-aside (Hawaii currently doesn’t have set-aside)].
 Some of the restrictions include equipment purchases over $5,000, which require RSA approval; purchases under $1,000 must be paid by the blind vendor; monies can’t be spent on renovation unless it’s the first 6 months of a brand-new facility; and monies can’t be spent for inventory except for the initial 6 months for a new blind vendor.

 Request Written Statement from the SLA that Defines Funds from Blind Vendors Ohana (BVO) as Funds from a State Source; as Contributions Based on a Settlement Agreement, and These Funds are not Considered Set-Aside Funds.
 Stan Young noted that for the same reasons, he wants to make sure the funds from BVO are not considered set-aside funds and is asking for a written statement from the SLA to reflect this so that the committee is not violating RSA rules.
 Don Patterson moved that we asked the SLA to provide a written statement that defines funds from BVO are a state source and is not considered set-aside, it is a contribution based on a settlement agreement.
 Steve Kim seconded the motion.
-Stan Young asked if there any discussion or public testimony.
+Stan Young asked if there was any discussion or public testimony.
 Hearing none, the motion carried unanimously with Kyle Aihara, Dane Alani, Ivy Galariada, Steve Kim, Don Patterson, Wanda Takaesu, and Stan Young voting in favor.

 Request the SLA Define Funds in the Randolph Sheppard Revolving Account (RSRA) as Funds from State Sources and Funds from Federal Sources.
 Stan Young noted the committee is asking the SLA to define the monies in the existing RSRA, which is from state source such as BVO and which is from federal property vending machines, not to establish separate accounts, but to separate out state source from federal funds.
 Don Patterson moved that the SLA separate the state source from the federal funds.
 Dane Alani seconded the motion.
 Stan Young asked if there were discussion or public testimony.
 Virgil Stinnett noted vending machines from federal properties with no blind vendor.
 Hearing no further discuss and no public testimony, the motion carried with Kyle Aihara, Dane Alani, Ivy Galariada, Steve Kim, Don Patterson, Wanda Takaesu, and Stan Young voting in favor.